Connell of Aughrim

-Connell, aka Saint Connell, was a late 5th-early 6th century missionary among the Soghain of what is now County Galway.
+Connell, a.k.a.
+Saint Connell, was a late 5th-early 6th century missionary among the Soghain of what is now County Galway.

 Nothing appears to be known of the background of Connell.
 He was appointed Bishop of Aughrim by Saint Patrick; the site of his church is now believed to be at Foats or Levallynearl townland in the parish.
 The adjoining parish of Clontuskert contains the townlands of Crossconnell More and Crossconnell Beg, which commemorate his name.
 Aughrim parish is bordered on the north by the parish of Kilgerrill, and there is a tradition concerning a dispute between Connell and Saint Kerrill, though this tradition is believed to have its roots in a dispute between the parishes as much as a thousand years later.